To understand the history of the electric car it's useful to put it into context with the development of personal vehicles in general.

 Across the pond, in the U.S., William Morrison of Des Moines in Iowa developed a six-passenger electric car (wagon) that was capable of reaching 23 km/h.
 In 1895, consumers began to take notice of this 'new-fangled technology' following A. L. Ryker's introduction of all-electric tricycles in the U.S.

-Various other inventors and engineers developed a series of other models throughout this period that climaxed in an electric car making the first ever speed record on the 18th December 1898.
+Various other inventors and engineers developed a series of other models throughout this period that climaxed in the electric car making the first ever speed record on the 18th December 1898.

 After these further developments in electric car technology flourished, it was a literal 'golden age' for the technology.
 As a result, interest in electric cars was rising throughout the later 1890's and early 20th Century.